Akashjain008/FileUploaderServer/README.md

 In development mode, log messages of all severity levels will be printed to the console.
 In production mode, only `info`, `warn`, and `error` logs will be printed to the console.

-Note: API request information (request url, response code, timestamp, etc.) are also automatically logged (using [morgan](https://github.com/expressjs/morgan)).

 ## SwaggerUI

-An interactive API documentation of NET.ts can be accessed at the path: <baseURL>/api-docs \
+An interactive API documentation of PE File Uploader can be accessed at the path: <http://localhost:8080>/api-docs \
 For local development use this: http://localhost:8080/api-docs \
-If your webservice's basePath is different from `"/"` put basePath after `api-docs` in url address e.g. \
-for service placed under `<basePath>` subfolder the correct URL is: `https://<baseURL>/<basePath>/api-docs/<basePath>` \
-Remember to select correct protocol befor you try to call any endpoint, "http" is used only for local development. \
-Important: swaggerUI is disabled for the production env

-## Known issues